JustinDrake/qbase/README.md

 # Getting started out-of-the-box
 ## Installation

-1 - Install the latest version of Node
+1. Install the latest version of Node
-2 - Install the latest version of MongoDB
+2. Install the latest version of MongoDB
-3 - Clone the Git repository to your server
+3. Clone the Git repository to your server

 ## Configurations

-1 - If using the given Heroku remote database, and wish to work under `localhost`, please add the following line to the file `/etc/hosts`:
+If using the given Heroku remote database, and wish to work under `localhost`, please add the following line to the file `/etc/hosts`:

 > 127.0.0.1       pure-fog-1978.herokuapp.com

 ## Launching the server

-1 - (optional) If you are using a local database (not enabled by default) then you need to launch a mongo instance.
+1. (optional) If you are using a local database (not enabled by default) then you need to launch a mongo instance.
 (In the command line, type `mongo`.)
-2 - From the Git repository base folder, launch the app.
+2. From the Git repository base folder, launch the app.
 (In the command line, type `node app.js`.)
-3 - If you are working form `localhost` then go to `localhost:4000`.
+3. If you are working form `localhost` go to `localhost:4000`.